Green kingfisher: Taxonomy and systematics

 Some populations of C. a. septentrionalis have in the past been separated as subspecies C. a. vanrossemi and C. a. isthmica.
-The population on Trinidad and Tobago, usually included with C. a. americana, has in the past been treated as subspecies C. a. croteta.
+The population of Trinidad and Tobago, usually included with C. a. americana, has in the past been treated as subspecies C. a. croteta.
 Other populations of C. a. americana have been suggested to be split as C. a. hellmayri and C. a. bottomeana.
 None of these subspecies are currently (2022) recognized by major worldwide taxonomic systems.

 Description

 The green kingfisher is about 20 cm long and weighs about 35 to 40 g; females are larger and heavier than males.
 Birds in the northern and southern parts of its range, and those west of the Andes, are larger and heavier than the others, but the differences tend to be clinal.
 The species has the typical kingfisher shape with long heavy bill (heaviest in Trinidad and Tobago); in contrast to many other kingfishers, however, it does not have an obvious crest.
 The bill is black with some horn color at the base of the mandible and its legs and feet are dark gray.
 Both sexes have green upperparts with two or more rows of white spots on the flight feathers.
 Their underparts are mostly white with green spots on the sides and flanks.
 Their tail is green with much white on the outer feathers that shows best in flight.
 Adult males have a white collar and a rufous breast.
 Adult females have a white collar, a buffy throat and breast, and a band of green speckles across the breast and upper belly.
 Juveniles resemble females but are duller and have small buff spots on their crown and wing coverts.

-One vocalization "resembles striking of two pebbles together, usually single or double".
+One vocalization "resembles the striking of two pebbles together, usually single or double".
 Another is "a harsh, buzzy scold, described variously as tsheersh, tseelp or zchrrk".
-Authors differ on their interpretations of whether the vocalizations are calls or songs, and if they are calls what their purpose is.
+Authors differ on their interpretations of whether the vocalizations are calls or songs and if they are calls, what their purpose is.

 The subspecies differ somewhat in the shade of the upperparts' green, the amount of white on the wings and tail, the amount and size of the flank markings, and the extent of the breast bands (complete or not).
 However, there is much individual variation within each subspecies and the differences are to some extent clinal, so the differences among the subspecies tend to be obscured.

 Distribution and habitat

-The subspecies of green kingfisher are distributed thus: